-The height of the "eaves" of the part of the house enlarged, improved or extended will be measured from the natural ground level at the base of the external wall of the extension to the point where the external wall would meet (if projected upwards) the upper surface of the roof slope.
+The height of the eaves will be measured from the natural ground level at the base of the external wall of the extension to the point where the external wall would meet (if projected upwards) the upper surface of the roof slope.
 Parapet walls and overhanging parts of eaves should not be included in any calculation of eaves height.